LEAF-BoiseState/leaf-group-handbook/docs/index.md

 # Welcome to the LEAF Group!

-This repository contains the Lab Handbook for the LEAF research group at Boise State University
+This repository contains the handbook for members of the LEAF research group at Boise State University.
+This purpose of this handbook is to familiarize you with the expectations of being a member of our group, help you navigate day-to-day operations in the lab, and provide resources to help you be productive in your research activities.
+Before going further, however, it's important to outline the vision, mission, and values that serve as the foundation for our group.
+These are the North Star that guides how we interact with fellow group members and members of our university and research communities.

 ## Vision